 Ultra Mobile’s coverage strength is just as good as MetroPCS’ coverage but a lot better than Simple Mobile’s coverage.
-I used both Ultra Mobile and Simple Mobile and have opened a number of accounts for clients.
+I used both Ultra Mobile and Simple Mobile and have opened many client accounts.
 Ultra Mobile’s coverage always seemed better based on my personal use and client feedback.

 On the flip side, Ultra Mobile’s coverage strength is nowhere near Verizon’s and fractionally weaker than AT&T’s, but you pay a lot less with Ultra Mobile and they have hard-to-pass-up promotions at times.

 Ultra Mobile supports 4G LTE, 4G, 3G, and 2G and now they support 5G on all their plans.
 If your phone supports 5G, you can serve the web on Ultra Mobile’s network at full speed.

 Sometimes, having too many running apps can cause your phone to operate slower than usual.
 Ultra Mobile suggests that you “Always turn your device off for 10 minutes every week to let it reset and clear memory.
 Turn off background apps that run in the background that are not critical.”

 Coverage Map: The best way to get an idea of Ultra Mobile’s coverage strength in your area is by using their coverage map.